Note: This is an archived Handbook entry from 2012.

 The professional Master of Engineering is a three-year full time program (300 credit points) (may also be taken part-time), offered in eleven specialisations: Biomedical, Biomolecular, Chemical, Civil, Electrical, Environmental, Geomatics, Mechanical, Mechatronics, Software, and Structural.
-Students will be able to enter the Master of Engineering via a number of pathways:
+Students can enter the Master of Engineering via a number of pathways -

 Engineering Practice Hurdle Requirement

 Students enrolled in the masters will need to satisfy the requirements of the Engineering Practice hurdle prior to being awarded the degree.

 Students will be introduced early in their degree to the on-line e-portfolio system as a way of documenting their attainment of graduate attributes which accord with university and professional accreditation standards.
 Students will keep a record of their stepwise attainment of these capabilities throughout their engineering studies at Melbourne.
 The artifacts recorded in the e-portfolio will include formal study elements, such as design reports, as well as reflections on extracurricular activities such as employment and volunteering activities.
 The final output for this hurdle will be to produce portfolios for two jobs that place emphasis on different attributes.

 At the completion of the hurdle students should be able to -

 Preparation and submission of two portfolios totalling 2000 words via the e-portfolio system in the final semester of their degree to the satisfaction of the course co-ordinator.
 Completion of the degree will not be approved until they meet this requirement.

 This course has as its objectives that graduates should -

 The Master of Engineering consists of 300 points of study, typically across six semesters.
 This includes:

 See each specialisation for the core (compulsory) and elective subject requirements.